Why Is EPA Method 9 Important?

 - Data to optimize combustion and pollution control

-EPA Method 9 certification isn't just about checking a regulatory box.
-It's about protecting your facility's ability to operate, avoiding costly violations, and demonstrating environmental responsibility.
+EPA Method 9 certification is not just about checking a regulatory box.
+It is about protecting a facility’s ability to operate, avoiding costly violations, and demonstrating environmental responsibility.